-The results of this report are only applicable to the Fund's contribution for Fiscal Year Ending 2022.
+The results of this report are only applicable to the Fund's contribution for Fiscal Year Ending 2023.
 Future results may differ significantly from the current results presented in this report due to such factors as the following: plan experience differing from that anticipated by the assumptions; changes in assumptions; and changes in plan provisions or applicable law.

-The actuarial assumptions are the same as those used in the July 1, 2019 valuation.
+The actuarial assumptions are the same as those used in the July 1, 2020 valuation, with the exception of the investment rate of return.
 The demographic and economic (other than the investment rate of return) actuarial assumptions are based on the recommended assumptions from the July 1, 2015 - June 30, 2018 Experience Study, which were approved by the Board of Trustees on February 6, 2020.
-The investment return assumption of 7.30% is based on the recommendation of the State Treasurer.
+The investment rate of return assumption was reduced from 7.30% to 7.00% for the July 1, 2021 valuation based on the recommendation of the State Treasurer.